Denise Chang, MD

-What do you find most satisfying about working on ICTP?
+What do you find most satisfying about working in integrated care?

 What led you to where you are today professionally?